jyablonski/debezium-mysql-s3-demo/README.md

 inner join latest_records using (id, _offset)
 ```

-# Snowflake Sink
+# Snowflake Kafka Sink
-## First iteration
-worked but shit shows up as 2 json metadata columns instead of the normal table data columns.  this is fkn useless and involves additional transformations to do anything with the data.  snowflake offers features for this but you're also paying for those compute resources and it introduces more complexity.
+Worked but shit shows up as 2 JSON metadata columns instead of the normal table data columns.  this involves additional transformations to do anything with the data.
+Snowflake offers features for this like Streams + Tasks but you're also paying for those compute resources and it introduces more complexity.

-S3 sink with snowpipe set up it is bc you're still doing the same thing except the data actually gets loaded directly into the source tables which is the only reason we're streaming in the first place.
+S3 sink with Snowpipe set up is just about the same thing except the data actually gets loaded directly into the source tables which is the only reason we're streaming in the first place.

 have to set default role + default warehouse for this kafka_user.  also, you have to use
 ```